 Mathematics

-Mathematics is a core subject that is taught by the class teacher.
-At Maldon Court we use a variety of teaching styles - working as a class, as a group, in pairs and independently, on tasks that are appropriate for an individual’s ability.
-Throughout the year groups, we link mathematics with other areas of the curriculum, particularly science, geography and ICT.
-We believe that this helps pupils to recognise the connections between classroom activities and real life situations.
+Mathematics is a core subject that is taught by the class teacher, with focussed small group teaching, in KS2, led by the Deputy Headteacher.
+At Maldon Court we use a variety of teaching styles - working as a class, in groups, in pairs and independently, on tasks that are appropriate for each individual’s ability.
+In all year groups, we link mathematics with other areas of the curriculum, particularly science, geography and ICT.
+We believe that this helps pupils to recognise the connections between classroom activities and real-life situations.

-Pupils move seamlessly from using stories and games in the early years to more complex activities (including making predictions and analysing results in Year 6) to foster their understanding of the four mathematical operations.
+Pupils move seamlessly from using stories and games in the early years to more complex activities (including making predictions and analysing data in Form 6) to foster their understanding of the four mathematical operations.
 Problem solving and reasoning are encouraged at all stages of their learning.
 So too is the use of computing to support and enhance learning.

-The idea of teamwork is encouraged by special events such as shopping trips and maths' mornings where pupils work in teams using their mathematical skills to solve problems.
+Teamwork is encouraged by special events such as National Numeracy Day, World Pie Day and the Big Schools Bird Watch, where pupils work in groups using their mathematical skills to solve problems and understand the world around them.
 We believe that these concrete experiences will help form the basis for applying various mathematical principles to effective problem solving.

 Homework